 Callum was born at 36 weeks by emergency caesarean and it was apparent at birth he was very poorly.
-Callum was ventilated as was critical after a few days he was able to come of the ventilator.
-He was extremely floppy could not suck or cry and just slept.
-At 6 weeks he was diagnosed with Prader Willi syndrome.
-Pws is very rare 1 in 20,000 births.
+Callum was ventilated as he was critical but after a few days he was able to come of the ventilator.
+He was extremely floppy, could not suck or cry and just slept.
+At 6 weeks he was diagnosed with Prader-Willi Syndrome.
+PWS is very rare, 1 in 20,000 births.
 It is a life threatening and life limiting syndrome.
 Life for Callum has been very challenging living with PWS.
 He went to a special school and is now at a specialist College.

 This could not come at a better time I told him tonight and he is very excited.
-Callum had a very nasty fall last week and spent two days at the hospital had 4 x rays on his foot/ankle, one x ray had to be done with his leg in plaster as there was a big gap in between two bones and they did not know if they would have to operate.
+Callum had a very nasty fall last week and spent two days at the hospital with 4 xrays on his foot/ankle.
 Fortunately no surgery was needed but there is a lot of soft tissue damage and Callum now has to wear a boot to support his foot/ankle for the next four weeks.